 1. The Antideficiency Act prohibits the use of personal resources for government business, or staff to enter into a contract on behalf of the government without the authority to do so

-2. The Federal Information Security Management Act (FISMA) requires protection of government data, no matter how innocuous-seeming the content
+2. The Federal Information Security Management Act (FISMA) requires protection of government data, no matter how innocuous-seeming the content, which means you will likely need a full ATO to use these platforms

 3. The Federal Records Act requires official copies of government records to be preserved.